-For further details of membership and attendance at meetings of the Nomination and Remuneration Committee, refer to page 35 of the Company's 2015 Annual Report.
+For further details of membership and attendance at meetings of the Nomination and Remuneration Committee, refer to the Company's 2017 Annual Report at page 33.

-For further details on the remuneration policy of the Company, including a description of the structure of Nonexecutive Directors' remuneration and Executive Directors' and senior executives' remuneration, see pages 36 to 46 of the Company's Annual Report.
+For further details on the remuneration policy of the Company, including a description of the structure of Non-executive Directors' remuneration and Executive Directors' and senior executives' remuneration, refer to the Company's 2017 Annual Report at pages 34 to 50.